 It’s that time of year where most RVers really don’t want to put the camper away.
-That’s when RV skirting becomes so critical.
+That’s when DIY RV skirting for winter becomes so critical.
 For those of you lucky enough to camp all year round (or who have to camp all year round because of your circumstances), staying warm is probably on your mind.

-If you’re not ready to get your RV ready for winter storage, RV skirting is necessary to stay warm as the temperature drops.
+If you’re not ready to get your RV ready for winter storage, RV skirting for winter is necessary to stay warm as the temperature drops.
 Here are the most popular choices for skirting your RV this winter.

 What is RV Skirting?

 Having a skirt for your RV can help prevent your plumbing from freezing (when paired with a heat source) and leading to costly repairs.
 It also keeps your RV warmer so you can enjoy toasty nights instead of shivering until the morning sun rises.
 There are many options for DIY RV skirting for winter as well as some professional options.

-If you want to extend your camping season but don’t want to freeze while doing it, skirting is the way to go.
+If you want to extend your camping season but don’t want to freeze while doing it, winter RV skirting is the way to go.
 By keeping warmth in, you also can save money on heating costs.
 Propane prices are rising and are expected to increase 54% over last year.

-Another benefit of using RV skirting is to keep your pipes and tanks from freezing.
+Another benefit of using RV skirting for winter is to keep your pipes and tanks from freezing.
 When my husband, Joel, and I first started RVing (i.e. were total newbies!), we had a night in Indiana where the temperature dropped to just 1 degree.
 There was frost on our inside steps.

 Types of RV Skirting (Which Ones Are Best and What to Avoid)